 The issue is further exacerbated by differences in the company culture.
 Do frontline staff have the necessary skillsets and do they have visibility of the customer to provide additional value?
 Are there sufficient resources to ensure complaints are investigated and customers compensated correctly, not just for material loss but also inconvenience or distress?
 Are complaints analysed by the team to deduce both quantative and anecdotal evidence?
 Is Management Information (MI) not just recorded but communicated to and effectively acted upon by senior management?

 A failure in any one of these areas can see complaints mismanaged.
 Use of make-shift technological solutions can impede workflow while inappropriately trained staff can see complaints passed like the proverbial hot potato.
-As a result, complaints can take too long to resolve leading to the business seeing its name and reputation sullied if it appears in the Financial Conduct Authority’s (FCA) Complaints Data tables and customers lost.
+As a result, complaints can take too long to resolve leading to the business seeing its name and reputation sullied and customers lost.

 To make matters worse, customer touchpoints are growing, with complaints made via snail mail, email, phone, webchat and social media.
 The tech-savvy customer now expects a rapid informed response.
-Competitors are moving in, following the Open Banking initiative and other market deregulation, that are highly adept at customer relations.
-And the regulator is seeking to make reporting flatter and more transparent by encouraging businesses to systemise the complaints reporting process and adopt RegTech.
+Competitors are moving in that are highly adept at customer relations.
+And regulators are seeking to make reporting flatter and more transparent by encouraging businesses to systemise the complaints reporting process and adopt RegTech.

 This means many businesses need to transform their existing complaint handling process.
 But where to begin?
 They know they need put in place more effective complaint management but what few realise is that this needn’t be complex.
 It’s possible to streamline the process to make it more lean, efficient and effective by putting in place a customer-centric culture and automating workflow.